DongxuanZhu/EvoGameFBA/README.md

 ## How ...
 ### Dependencies
-ReplicatorFBA requires IBM CPLEX Optimizer for Flux Balance Analysis.
+EvoGameFBA requires IBM CPLEX Optimizer for Flux Balance Analysis.
 You may obtain an [academic license of CPLEX](https://www.ibm.com/academic/home).
 After installing CPLEX, **CPLEX python API** should also be installed.\
 Other required python packages may be installed using Anaconda with ```conda_requirements.txt```.
 ### Procedures
-For more details on how to use ReplicatorFBA, please see the DEMO in ```notebook/ReplicatorFBA-cocultureSimulations.ipynb``` (An elaborated walkthrough is working in progress).
+For more details on how to use EvoGameFBA, please see the DEMO in ```notebook/EvoGameFBA-cocultureSimulations.ipynb``` (An elaborated walkthrough is working in progress).